-COACH is getting ready to tell a new Spring 2019 fashion and scent story with Michael B. Jordan – the Black Panther star and a producer, who is constantly redefining Hollywood standards with his stellar works.
+COACH is gearing up to unveil a fresh fashion and scent narrative for Spring 2019, featuring none other than Michael B. Jordan – the acclaimed actor from Black Panther and a trailblazing producer who continually challenges Hollywood norms with his exceptional work.

-Lensed by photographer Craig McDean, the images from the brand’s latest global advertising campaign were shot in a sunlit desert landscape just outside of Los Angeles, featuring Jordan on a vintage car against a “backstage” of a faded carnival.
+Captured by photographer Craig McDean, the visuals for the brand’s latest global advertising campaign were shot in a sun-drenched desert landscape just outside of Los Angeles.
+Against the backdrop of a weathered carnival, Jordan poses atop a vintage car, showcasing Coach’s reimagined iconic American styles.

-Decked in Coach’s reimagined iconic American silhouettes, which include a colour-blocked shearling, a blue leather moto and a patchwork leather MA-1, the actor exudes a true-blue, cool optimism, embodying the approachable masculinity of the Coach Guy in every aspect.
+Clad in Coach’s updated classics, including a color-blocked shearling, a sleek blue leather moto jacket, and a patchwork leather MA-1, Jordan embodies a genuine, cool optimism that epitomizes the approachable masculinity of the Coach Guy aesthetic.

 coach michael b jordan men's spring 2019 campaign 5

-The hunky star is also seen carrying the new season’s hero bags like the Signature Rivington Backpack, the Belt Bag and the Metropolitan Carryall.
+The charismatic actor is also seen sporting the season’s hero bags like the Signature Rivington Backpack, the Belt Bag, and the Metropolitan Carryall, adding a touch of effortless sophistication to his ensemble.

 coach michael b jordan men's spring 2019 campaign 8

-Speaking about his latest collaboration with the house, the 31-year-old said in a statement: “I’m proud to be the face of Coach men’s.
+Expressing his enthusiasm for the collaboration, the 31-year-old star shared in a statement, “I’m proud to be the face of Coach men’s.
 I’ve been a fan of Coach for a long time and truly respect their inclusive and optimistic values.
 I’m honoured to be a part of (Coach Creative Director) Stuart Vevers’s vision and creative process.”

 coach michael b jordan men's fragrance campaign 1